-These are primarily consumer-class simulators that are powered by gaming PCs or consoles, with relatively basic driver controls (typically a steering wheel, gear selector and pedals).
+These are primarily consumer-class simulators that are powered by gaming PCs or consoles, with relatively basic driver controls (typically a simplified steering wheel, gear selector and pedals).
 There are some larger, commercial systems used for amusement parks, trade shows and other events, which may feature mock-up vehicle cabins, motion systems and audio systems.

 Human Factors DIL

 These DIL simulators are designed to replicate the driving environment of a vehicle more closely and more comprehensively.
-They may include real or replica cabin, for instance, with fully functioning dashboards and interfaces.
+They may include real or replica cabins, for instance, with fully functioning dashboards and interfaces.
 Outside the immediate participant surroundings, one may find large scale motion and vision hardware, similar in appearance to an aircraft simulator.

 Human Factors DIL simulators are typically used for human behavioural studies rather than vehicle behavior studies, hence the name.
 For example, automotive manufacturers might use a Human Factors DIL simulator to study driver distraction or scenarios like low-speed city driving where accurate dynamic representation of the vehicle is not crucial.